-- 13.10.
-In the following circumstances, processing of an individual's personal data may be restricted: - 13.10.1.
-Where the accuracy of data has been contested, during the period when the Trust is attempting to verify the accuracy of the data; - 13.10.2.
-Where processing has been found to be unlawful, and the individual has asked that there be a restriction on processing rather than erasure; - 13.10.3.
-Where data would normally be deleted, but the individual has requested that their information be kept for the purpose of the establishment, exercise or defence of a legal claim; - 13.10.4.
-Where there has been an objection made under para 13.2 above, pending the outcome of any decision.
+- 14.4.1.
+In the following circumstances, processing of an individual's personal data may be restricted: - Where the accuracy of data has been contested, during the period when the trust is attempting to verify the accuracy of the data;

+- Where processing has been found to be unlawful, and the individual has asked that there be a restriction on processing rather than erasure; - Where data would normally be deleted, but the individual has requested that their information be kept for the purpose of the establishment, exercise or defence of a legal claim; - Where there has been an objection made under para 13.2 above, pending the outcome of any decision.

+14.5.
 Right to portability

-13.11.
-If an individual wants to send their personal data to another organisation, they have a right to request that the Trust provides their information in a structured, commonly used, and machine-readable format.
-As this right is limited to situations where the Trust is processing the information on the basis of consent or performance of a contract, the situations in which this right can be exercised will be quite limited.
-If a request for this is made, it should be forwarded to the The Data Protection and Complaints team within 2 working days of receipt, and the The Data Protection and Complaints team will review and revert as necessary.
+14.5.1.
+If an individual wants to send their personal data to another organisation, they have a right to request that the trust provides their information in a structured, commonly used, and machine-readable format.
+As this right is limited to situations where the trust is processing the information on the basis of consent or performance of a contract, the situations in which this right can be exercised will be quite limited.
+If a request for this is made, it should be forwarded to the The Data Protection and Complaints team within 2 working days of receipt, and The Data Protection and Complaints team will review and revert as necessary.

-14. Breach of any requirement of the UK GDPR
+15. Breach of any requirement of the UK GDPR

-- 14.1.
+- 15.1.
 All breaches of the UK GDPR, including a breach of any of the data protection principles shall be reported as soon as it is / they are discovered, to the local Data Protection Lead (DPL) for the site.
 The DPL will then complete a Breach Report form providing as much information as possible and send this to DPO@OrmistonAcademies.co.uk.
-There must be no delay in completing this form and sending to OAT. - 14.2.
-Once notified, the Data Protection Officer (DPO) shall assess: - 14.2.1.
-The extent of the breach; - 14.2.2.
-The risks to the data subjects as a consequence of the breach; - 14.2.3.
-Any security measures in place that will protect the information; - 14.2.4.
-Any measures that can be taken immediately to mitigate the risk to the individuals; - 14.2.5.
-Any long-term changes required. - 14.3.
-Unless the DPO concludes that there is unlikely to be any risk to individuals from the breach, it must be notified to the Information Commissioner's Office within 72 hours of the breach having come to the attention of the Trust. - 14.4.
-The Information Commissioner shall be provided with a redacted copy of the breach report where required. - 14.5.
-If the breach is likely to result in a high risk to the rights and freedoms of the affected individuals then the DPL or other appropriately nominated person shall notify data subjects of the breach without undue delay unless the data would be unintelligible to those not authorised to access it, or measures have been taken to mitigate any risk to the affected individuals. - 14.6.
-Data subjects shall be told: - 14.6.1.
-The nature of the breach:
+There must be no delay in completing this form and sending to OAT. - 15.2.
+Once notified, the Data Protection Officer (DPO) shall assess: - The extent of the breach; - The risks to the data subjects as a consequence of the breach; - Any security measures in place that will protect the information; - Any measures that can be taken immediately to mitigate the risk to the individuals; - Any long-term changes required. - 15.3.
+Unless the DPO concludes that there is unlikely to be any risk to individuals from the breach, it must be notified to the Information Commissioner's Office within 72 hours of the breach having come to the attention of the trust. - 15.4.
+The Information Commissioner shall be provided with a redacted copy of the breach report where required. - 15.5.
+If the breach is likely to result in a high risk to the rights and freedoms of the affected individuals then the DPL or other appropriately nominated person shall notify data subjects of the breach without undue delay unless the data would be unintelligible to those not authorised to access it, or measures have been taken to mitigate any risk to the affected individuals. - 15.6.
+Data subjects shall be told: - The nature of the breach;